How to Install a Golf Cart Lift Kit Yourself

 - A-Arm Lift Kits: For the best performance and durability, an A-Arm kit is the top choice.
 This heavy-duty option replaces your entire front suspension with stronger components, providing the smoothest ride over the roughest terrain.
 It's the go-to for serious off-road enthusiasts.

-Choose the Right Kit for Your Cart
+Finding the Right Kit for Your Cart Model

 Before you add anything to your cart, you need to know your golf cart’s exact make, model, and year.
 A lift kit for a Club Car won't fit on an EZ-GO or Yamaha, so getting this detail right is the most important step.
 The good news is that most kits come with detailed instructions, so if you're handy with tools, you can likely tackle the installation yourself.
 If you're looking at our new inventory and already dreaming of customization, our team can help you select the perfect lift kit for your chosen model.
 We're always here to make sure you get the right parts for your cart and your goals.